Who else is on the meditation app market

 Step 2.
 Design your meditation app

-If your app aims at helping your users with stress and anxiety and mental health maintenance, you need to make a user-friendly interface and choose the main colors carefully.
-Such apps like Headspace and Calm have minimalistic design and pastel color palette.
-Such colors as pastel pink, violet, and green are common among meditation apps.
+If your app aims at helping your users with stress, anxiety, and mental health maintenance, you need to make a user-friendly interface and choose the main colors carefully.
+Such apps like Headspace and Calm have a minimalistic design and pastel color palette.
+Colors such as pastel pink, violet, and green are common among meditation apps.

 Step 3.
 Develop MVP